Stock up! These options have zero added sugar or close to it—and you can get them all on Amazon.

 Each bag in this box contains organic popcorn, sea salt, and nothing else.
 Popcorn count as a whole grain, and packs an antioxidant punch that rivals produce.
 Because it’s airy, you get to eat a decent-size portion without racking up excess carbs.
 One serving (three cups popped) satisfies 12% of your daily fiber target, and contains just 80 calories, primarily from 16 grams of total carb (about the amount in one slice of bread).

-These bite-size bars—made from dried fruit, cocoa powder, chia seeds, coconut, and brown rice protein—are free from allergens and ingredients commonly associated with intolerances, including gluten, dairy, soy, egg, and nuts.
-At just 3 grams of sugar per mini, you can get a chocolatey fix along with 4 grams of plant protein.
+These bite-size bars—made from dried fruit, chia flour, organic seeds, coconut, and brown rice protein—are free from allergens and ingredients commonly associated with intolerances, including gluten, dairy, soy, egg, and nuts.
+At just 4 grams of sugar per mini, you can get a sweet fix along with 2 grams of plant protein.

 Maple syrup is toward the bottom of the list of ingredients in this granola, which contains just 2 grams of sugar per 1/3 cup.
 The other ingredients are cashews, sunflower seeds, Brazil nuts, pumpkin seeds, unsweetened coconut, macadamia nuts, flaxseed, and organic virgin coconut oil.